Betty (Helmet album): Amphetamine Reptile track listing

-The album was issued on vinyl (on Amphetamine Reptile Records) in two-disc 10" format; this version included additional tracks "Flushings", "Thick", and "Pariah" but omits "Sam Hell".
+The album was issued on vinyl (on Amphetamine Reptile Records) in two-disc 10-inch format; this version included additional tracks "Flushings", "Thick", and "Pariah" but omits "Sam Hell".

-A limited edition CD was released with a blue jewel case and five extra live tracks recorded July 30, 1994 in Los Angeles.
+A limited edition CD was released with a blue jewel case and five extra live tracks recorded July 30, 1994, in Los Angeles.
 The live tracks are "Sinatra", "FBLA II", "Tic", "Just Another Victim", and "In the Meantime".
 (These tracks were released overseas on the Wilma's Rainbow CD EP.)

 In 2010, a 19-track digital only reissue of Betty was released.
 It included the bonus tracks "Flushings", "Thick", "Pariah", "Biscuits for Smut (Mutt Mix)", and "Biscuits for Smut (Pooch Mix)".

+In 2024, a 30-year anniversary edition of Betty was released, including the bonus tracks "Flushings", "Thick", "Pariah", "Biscuits for Smut (Mutt Mix)", and "Biscuits for Smut (Pooch Mix)" on a second LP.
+This edition featured new artwork based on the original, and included an insert of the original cover.
+As opposed to the original 10-inch Amphetamine Reptile release, "Sam Hell" is also included.

 Charts

 Personnel

 Credits taken from the CD liner notes.